WhatisRT/CIPs/CIP-1694/README.md

 (whether it is **ratified** or has **expired**).
 The deposit amount will be added to the _deposit pot_, similar to stake key deposits.
 It will also be counted towards the stake of the reward address it will be paid back to, to not reduce the submitter's voting power to vote on their own (and competing) actions.

+If a proposal policy is present, the transaction must include that policy in the witness set either directly, or via reference inputs, and any other requirements that the proposal policy makes must be satisfied.

 Note that a motion of no-confidence is an extreme measure that enables Ada holders to revoke the power that has been granted to the current constitutional committee.